2021 NHL expansion draft: Background

+On December 4, 2017, the NHL Board of Governors agreed to consider an expansion application from Seattle for a new NHL team, with an expansion fee set at US$650 million.
 On February 13, 2018, the Oak View Group filed an application with the NHL for an expansion team and paid a $10 million application fee.
-At the time, the earliest a Seattle NHL team could have begun playing was the 2020–21 season pending the completion of arena renovations.
-On October 2, another step towards an expansion team was taken when the NHL Executive Committee unanimously agreed to recommend the expansion bid to a vote of the Board of Governors in December.
 On December 4, the NHL Board of Governors voted unanimously to approve the addition of Seattle's expansion team into the league.

 Ron Francis was hired in 2019 to be the Seattle Kraken's inaugural general manager.

 On July 18, 2019, the organization hired Ron Francis to serve as their general manager to initiate operations for the team.
-As general manager, Francis oversees all of the club's hockey operations, including facets like player personnel, coaching staff, scouting, and minor league operations.
-Francis later stated that three things he wanted to prioritize in the Kraken's roster were speed, character, and competitiveness.
+As general manager, Francis was given responsibility for managing all of the club's hockey operations, including facets like player personnel, coaching staff, scouting, and minor league operations.
+Francis later stated that three things he wanted to prioritize in the team's roster were speed, character, and competitiveness.
 In July 2020, the franchise announced their team name—the Seattle Kraken—as well as their team colors, branding, and home jersey.

-Luke Henman became the first player to join the Kraken after signing a contract with the team on May 12, 2021.

 On April 30, 2021, the franchise paid the final installment of the US$650 million expansion fee, officially making the Seattle Kraken the 32nd team of the NHL.
 On May 12, the Kraken signed their first player—Luke Henman—to a three-year, entry-level contract.
 In June, the Kraken named Dave Hakstol as their inaugural head coach.
-"Dave possesses great experience, a strong work ethic, a solid technical understanding of the game, and the remarkable ability to communicate clearly and effectively.
-I look forward to working with Dave as we strive to build a team our fans will be proud of," Ron Francis stated about Hakstol.